firmpos/TMX-Bridge-API/README.md

-# TMX Bridge Appliance API
+#TMX Bridge Appliance API
 The TMX Bridge API is a series of appliance endpoints that allow you to control T-Max connected devices using a T-Max Manager Pro or the T-Max Manager G2.

-Get more information about the TMX Bridge www.tmxbridge.com
+At the moment, it runs on the Raspberry Pi 3 B hardware.
+You should be able to burn the image to a micro SD, configure the network and go.

-## Network Setup
+##Network Setup
 The first part of setup is locating the device on your network.
-The default IP address is 192.168.0.50.
-To change this IP address refer to the Network Management Page.

-### Network Management Page: /service/network/setup/

-This management page allows you to change the network settings for the appliance using your web browser.
-Be careful as you make changes because you can quickly create a bunch of work for yourself if you make an error here.
+Be careful as you make changes because you can quickly create a mess of work for yourself if you make an error here and get locked out or brick the device.
+This will require some basic knowledge of Linux.

-You can modify: Static IP Address, Netmask, Gateway and DNS.

-#### Returns:
+##SSH

+	user: pi
+	pwd: tmx

+	e.g. ssh pi@192.168.x.x)

+Change the IP address:

+	sudo nano /etc/network/interfaces

+Here is what you should see:

+	# The loopback network interface
+	auto lo
+	iface lo inet loopback

+	# The primary network interface
+	auto eth0
+	iface eth0 inet dhcp
+	#iface eth0 inet static
+	#        address 192.168.1.167
+	#        netmask 255.255.255.0
+	#        gateway 192.168.1.1
+	#       dns-nameservers 1.1.1.1 8.8.8.8

+Comment the dhcp entry and uncomment the static entry, adding the IP address, netmask, gateway and dns-nameservers:

+	# The loopback network interface
+	auto lo
+	iface lo inet loopback

+	# The primary network interface
+	auto eth0
+	#iface eth0 inet dhcp
+	iface eth0 inet static
+	        address 192.168.1.167
+	        netmask 255.255.255.0
+	        gateway 192.168.1.1
+	       dns-nameservers 1.1.1.1 8.8.8.8

+####Returns:
     Should reboot on success.

-### Local DNS and SSL
+###Local DNS and SSL
-Most modern browsers will complain if you try to connect to a local IP address over http.
-The TMX Bridge Appliance is SSL ready and setting it up is easy.
+Modern browsers will complain if you try to connect to a local IP address over http.
+The TMX Bridge Appliance includes an SSL certificate pre-installed on Apache for the tmxbridge.net domain.

+Getting it working on your network is easy.

 Once you set the IP address on the device, add an entry in your local DNS or hosts file.
 Point the device's IP address to subdomain.tmxbridge.net (where the word 'subdomain' is anything you choose) then open your web browser and try: https://subdomain.tmxbridge.net

 Let's say you named the device 'demo.tmxbridge.net' in your local DNS.
 From your cloud based app, you can use jQuery Ajax calls to query the TMX endpoints.
 We've handled the SSL and cross-origin issues for you.

-#### Code Example:
+####Code Example:

     $.ajax({
         type: "GET",